EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-kf.md

 By using scoped plans, individual teams can take ownership of the migration of an app or space themselves.
 By running `plan` and `apply` as issues are fixed, a team can **understand when an app is ready to be fully migrated** and when apps are ready for their CI pipelines to push to the new Kf cluster.

 ### Migrating orphaned apps
-By pulling the application source code package directly from Cloud Foundry and builds it in the same way, the migration tool allows for even **orphaned applications to be migrated to a new runtime** even without extensive knowledge of the application or a dedicated CI pipeline.
+By pulling the application source code package directly from Cloud Foundry and building it in the same way, the migration tool allows for even **orphaned applications to be migrated to a new runtime** even without extensive knowledge of the application or a dedicated CI pipeline.

 ## What else is left to do?
 After running `plan` and `apply`, you'll be left in a state of running applications in both Cloud Foundry and in Kf.